 There needs to be a system of discipline behind any restaurant, and many choose to have prospective employees read the employee handbook before moving forward with the process.

-A handbook can be a great way of have core values in writing and make it clear to employees that this is what is expected of them.
+A handbook can be a great way of having core values in writing and make it clear to employees that this is what is expected of them.
 The end goal is to hold people accountable, while main them want to achieve what you’ve collectively created.
 The finished product of the service should be something that everyone will want to be a part of, and something that once finished is something to be proud of.
 Pride bolsters the system of belief!

 Culture is something that often takes time to develop.
 While establishing values and ways that each part of the restaurant can uphold them is crucial to making this happen, culture’s true test is time.
 It should be something that not only will you want to establish but are willing to constantly work toward.